U.S. job growth slows, but wages rebound strongly

 There has been an increase in employers saying they cannot fill vacant positions because they cannot find qualified workers.
 The skills shortage has been prominent in the construction industry.

-Even as the labor market tightens, there still remains some slack, which is holding back wage growth.
+Even as the labor market tightens, there still remains some slack.
 The labor force participation rate, or the share of working-age Americans who are employed or at least looking for a job, rose one-tenth of percentage point to 62.7 per cent in December.

 The participation rate remains near multi-decade lows.
 Some of the decline reflects demographic changes.